Frequently Asked Questions

 DebtSafe offers a free, no obligation, debt assessment to determine whether you would qualify for our program.

-The National Credit Regulator (NCR) is the official governing body that regulates and monitors the Debt Counsellors who are registered with the NCR.
+A: The National Credit Regulator (NCR) is the official governing body that regulates and monitors the Debt Counsellors who are registered with the NCR.

 If your Debt Counsellor takes consumer rights and lawful practices seriously they will be registered with the NCR.